-However, Li-La-Lo acquired a prominent and visible place in the life of theater and entertainment in the aftermath of WWII and the eve of establishing the state of Israel, largely at the expense of Hamatateh.
-To the Jewish urban population in Mandate Palestine, in the midst of a period of struggle, the theater provided the needed dose of entertainment already known from the old home: humorous songs and a bit of romantic tango, sketches in a well-known cabaret style with the right mix of humor, nostalgia and excitement, a touch of implicit sex in the spirit of the thirties in Polish revues and cabarets, parody and a bit of political satire related to the life of that time and place.
-All this with a careful performance, with costumes and decor made with good taste, with a cast that sprinkled the stage with its stardust.
+Yet, Li-La-Lo held a prominent and visible place in theater and entertainment in the years between World War II and the establishment of the State of Israel, largely eclipsing Ha-Matate.
+To the Jewish urban population in Mandatory Palestine, embroiled in a struggle for independence against the British, the cabaret provided a much-needed dose of entertainment familiar from the old country: humorous songs and a bit of romantic tango; sketches in a well-known cabaret style with the right mix of humor, nostalgia, and excitement; double entendre in the spirit of the 1930s Polish revues and cabarets; parody; and a bit of political satire related to the life of that time and place.
+All this in a well-acted performance, with well-designed costumes and decor and with a cast that sprinkled the stage with its stardust.

-The impact of migration flows on the job opportunities in the field of ppular culture was marked by both the veterans and the newcomers’ conditions.
-On the one side of the equation, was the socio-economic upward mobility of the veteran community,the possibility and even the need to integrate the newcomers and their artistic voice; and on the other side of the equation was the inequality of income between the veterans and newcomers, that opened the possibility to create a new labor market in the field of popular culture, enabling the veterans patronizing the entertainment they had enjoyed in their first homeland.
+Immigration from Poland on the job opportunities in the field of popular culture affected the condition of veterans and newcomers alike.
+The upward socioeconomic mobility of the veteran community exacerbated its income disparities with the Polish newcomers, while fueling their desire to integrate the newcomers and promote their artistic contributions.
+A new labor market was soon created in the field of popular culture that provided the Polish community with the entertainment they had enjoyed in their country of birth.

-These “Artists on the Move” affected the local communities in which they were embedded.
-On the one hand, the non-local ‘networking activities’ connected this artistic community worldwide.
-On the one hand, thet combination of social and cultural capital these artists brought from Poland generated economic capital in Palestine in the sense that these artists were able to make a living in the new land they have moved to.
-This interrelated market enhanced employment prospects and the options open to build an artistic career, thus promoting economic and professional development.
-That proved pivotal to their careers.
+These Polish “artists on the move” influenced the local communities in which they came to settle.
+In Palestine, their networking activities connected the small local artistic community to cultural capitals around the world, while the combination of social and cultural capital these artists brought from Poland generated economic capital in Palestine in the form of a nascent entertainment scene.
+The newcomers had options to build their artistic careers, thereby enhancing their economic and professional development.

-On the other hand, their abilitytheir ability to combine artistic styles and cultural capital, was further strengthened through encounters with other artists sharing new creative projects, and by connecting themselves with local institutions.
-Together they made in Mandate Palestine a significant impact on the local popular culture’s’s innovation, entrepreneurship and economic performance.

-Here the emergence of a new community and network-based popular culture industry in Mandate Palestine which operated ‘below the surface’ on the basis of the former Warsaw-Tel Aviv transnational network of popular culture, with its idiosyncratic interpretation of a cosmopolitan-style culture as an alternative to a hyper serious Zionist Hebrew dominant discourse.
+The Polish immigrants were able to absorb Hebrew artistic styles and cultural capital through encounters and collaborations with local artists and by connecting themselves with local institutions.
+Together, they had a significant impact on popular culture in Palestine, increasing its innovation, entrepreneurship, and financial success.
+This network-based popular culture industry in Mandatory Palestine, which had its origins in the prewar Warsaw–Tel Aviv transnational network of popular culture, produced an idiosyncratic interpretation of a cosmopolitan-style culture as an alternative to a dominant, hyper-serious Zionist discourse.

 Transferring and Transforming as Resistance: Dzigan and Szumacher

-After the establishment of the State of Israel, new artists from Poland joined the flow of emigrants that moved to the new country.
-Some of them succeeded in inserting themselves in the popular culture industry.
-Wiera Gran, for instance, joined for a short time the renewed Li La Lo theater.
-As many other artists that the Polish language was cardinalartistic development, she left the country looking after a newer quieter place.
-In their wandering they relied on their .
+After the establishment of the State of Israel, new artists from Poland joined the wave of immigrants that settled in the new homeland.
+Their connections in their transnational networks helped them gain entrée to the cultural scene in the large cities.